 ASCII In adds a header to a .asc file that contains rows of ASCII data.
 The data can be separated by spaces, commas, or tabs (or any combination of spaces, commas, and tabs).
 The output file, which contains both the header and the data, is a .cnv file.
-ASCII In can be used to add a header to data that was generated by a non-SEASOFT program.
+ASCII In can be used to add a header to data that was generated by a non-Seasoft program.

 le Setup tab is similar modules; see Section 2: Elle Options Help ation and Use.
-File Setup Data Setup Scan interval variable Time, seconds Scan interval value 0.5 Select Column Names Select variable name asso with each column of data, 1, put in header.
-Selection lis includes all variables that coutput by Data Conversion o be t can be and Derive, as well as user-def variable names. program asks if you want to save changes. not selected in Options menu - Button says Begin processing data.
+File Setup Data Setup Scan interval variable Time, seconds Scan interval value 0.5 Select whether interval between scans is based on time, pressure, or depth, and indicate the interval value (time, pressure, or depth between scans).
+This information is put in header.
+Select Column Names Select variable name associated with each column of data, to be put in header.
+Selection list includes all variables that can be output by Data Conversion and Derive, as well as user-defined variable names.
+Return to SBE Data Processing window.
+If Confirm Program Setup Change was selected in Options menu - If you made changes and did not Save or Save As, program asks if you want to save changes.
+If Confirm Program Setup Change was not selected in Options menu - Button says Save & Exit.
+If you do not want to save changes, use Cancel button to exit.
+Begin processing data.
 Status field on File Setup tab shows Processing complete when done.
 Start Process Exit Cancel